HW13 Electrochemistry II

 NEW RULE: I will ignore any file bigger than 1 kB.
 I might even ignore anything over 20 bytes.
 The "tiny.txt" file here is 2 bytes.

 LOGIN to Canvas and upload this tiny file to the assignment named "Exam4 KEY".
 After that we will be able to download your "pdf document" and names and then upload a pdf file with the KEY to your exam.
 This is really not that difficult.
 I know you can do it. - Dr. McCord

 Of course the KEY will NOT be available until AFTER we grade the exam.
-KEY will show up on Thursday morning if you do this.

 if you do have to email us then